cxr00/cxr/cxr/state/readme/state.md

 `generate_key` - Generate a unique key for an SM.
 This is automatically called by `generate`

-`generate` - Create a new StateManager at the given location
+`generate` - Create a new StateManager at the given location.
+If you need to do this several times for a particular subtype, use `StateManagerFactory`

-`reset` - Clear the global SM reference
+`reset` - Clear the global SM reference (be careful with this one!)

 ### Custom extensions of StateManager